sychebili/OSM_fclass_to_ROAD_CLASS/README.md

 # OSM_fclass_to_ROAD_CLASS
 This Python code can be used to convert OpenStreetMap's fclass road categories to Esri's ROAD_CLASS values in ArcGIS.
-This Python code can be used to convert OpenStreetMap's fclass road categories to Esri's ROAD_CLASS values.
 The definitions for the fclass categories can be found here (page 20).
 The definition for each ROAD_CLASS value can be found here.

 INSTRUCTIONS: